Your Baby at 2 Months Old

 Growing Tummies and Gas

-Your baby is in for several rounds of shots in the first few months of life, especially.
+Your baby is in for several rounds of shots in the first few months of life.
 He or she may feel poorly shortly after shots are administered.
 While a low fever and fussiness are not harmful, no one wants their baby to feel poorly.
-A little acetaminophen is usually all that is needed, but this change is often difficult for parents.
 The immune response means that your baby’s body is producing the antibodies it needs to fight those germs later.
-A little snuggling on the couch might just be what the doctor ordered for both of you.
+A little snuggling on the couch might just be what the doctor ordered for both of you however you can also discuss a low dosage of Tylenol or Motrin with your pediatrician.

 Tips for Mom and Dad